dburriss/dburriss.github.io/_drafts/2021-08-22-reliable-api-part1.md

 ### 3. Persist to DB

-This is the point where things get a little more tricky to think about.
-We are used to thinking about a database transaction as atomic.
-And they are but a server request is not.
-When coding we think about errors that occur and we can handle those and know what happened in the system.
-So if this call fails due to an intermittent network failure, we can retry the persist call.
+When just considering an atomic database call, we can be fairly confident that the call will succeed or fail in a reliable way.

-Something that is often not taken into account is the process just terminating at this point.
-You machine dying or restarting is something you should always try cater for.
+Something that is often not taken into account is the process prematurly terminating just before, during, or after a database call.
+From the outside, these are near impossible to distinguish.
+Your machine dying or restarting is something you should always try to cater for.
 Depending on how you are deploying, a deployment could kill a service that is servicing traffic.
 And given a high enough volume, it is guaranteed that a request will be in the state that a database call has succeeded but the external API call has not yet happened.
-Solving this problem will be covered in part 3 of this series but it is important to note that the client retrying will persist a new record, leaving the current one in an unfinished state where it's order was never sent to the supplier.
+Solving this problem will be covered later in this series but it is important to note that the client retrying will persist a new record, leaving the current one in an unfinished state where its order was never sent to the supplier.

 ### 4. External API call